 Conditional sentences consist of two or more clauses.
 One of the clauses is the "if clause" and the other is the "main clause".
-In the first conditional, b0th if clause and main clause are usually in Present Simple Tense.
-If I can't sleep, I listen to the radio.
-The zero conditional is used for talking … Continue reading Zero Conditional
+In the real or zero conditional, both if clause and the main clause are usually in the Present Simple Tense.

 The verbs let, make, have, get and help are called 'causative' verbs because they cause something to happen.
 As such, these verbs are used in a causative sentence structure.

 The structure used to + infinitive is used to talk about past habits, jobs, or hobbies we no longer practice or which we replaced with the new ones I used to play a lot of football when I was younger; now I go to the gym.
 They used to be good friends, but now they … Continue reading When and how to use “used to”

 There are three groups of nouns that we use only in the plural.
 We use them with plural verbs and plural pronouns: Your glasses are dirty.
 Take a tissue to wipe them.
 These groups of nouns are: 1) Nouns related to items consisting of two parts (glasses, scissors, jeans, trousers…) My new trousers are so … Continue reading Nouns Which are Only Plural

 Most nouns in English have both singular and plural forms.
 However, there are some nouns that are only used in the singular form.